“i don’t do math”

 Further Information on Dyscalculia

-The exhibition and its satellite events are supported by New College|University of Toronto, ArtSci Salon, the Fields Institute for Research in Mathematical Sciences and the Jackman Humanities Institute|University of Toronto.
+Support provided New College|University of Toronto, ArtSci Salon, the Fields Institute for Research in Mathematical Sciences and the Jackman Humanities Institute|University of Toronto with collaboration from Departments of Mathematics at the University of Toronto and York University.
+A special thank-you to Dr Roberta Buiani for making this happen.